 (b) immediately or at such later time as requested by the person.

 [Regulation 13 inserted: Gazette 22 May 2009 p.
 1703-4; amended: Gazette 23 Jun 2017 p.
-3182.]
+3182; SL 2023/117 r.
+10.]

-14. Suppressed information, provision of to government organisations
+14. Provision of suppressed information to government organisations

-(1) The Registrar may provide suppressed information to a department or organisation by arrangement with its chief executive officer or chief employee.
+(1) The Registrar may provide suppressed information to a department, organisation, local government, regional local government, regional subsidiary or relevant entity by arrangement with —

+(a) its chief executive officer or chief employee; or

+(b) in relation to a regional subsidiary to which paragraph (a) does not apply — the presiding member of the regional subsidiary’s governing body or as otherwise provided for in the regional subsidiary’s charter prepared under the Local Government Act 1995 section 3.70; or

+(c) in relation to the relevant entity that is the Police Force of Western Australia — the person holding or acting in the office of Commissioner of Police under the Police Act 1892.

-(2) A person who is provided with suppressed information under subregulation (1) must not use or disclose the information except for a purpose relevant to the functions of the department or organisation.
+(2) A person who is provided with suppressed information under subregulation (1) must not use or disclose the information except for a purpose relevant to the functions of the department, organisation, local government, regional local government, regional subsidiary or relevant entity.

 [Regulation 14 inserted: Gazette 22 May 2009 p.
-1704.]
+1704; amended: SL 2023/117 r.
+11.]

 15. Suppressed information, provision of to others